Someone recently suggested to me that vaccines represent an experiment, and people are the guinea pigs.

 The Safety Experiment: What Are The Risks.

-And being vaccinated is not always completely harmless.
-Vaccines don’t even fight disease or hang around in your body beyond a couple of weeks, but they give your body a look at something that looks a little like the virus, and your bodies own reaction to that triggers your immune system, and your own immune system:
+Being vaccinated is far from completely harmless.
+Vaccines don’t even fight disease or hang around in your body beyond a couple of weeks, but they give your body a look at something that looks a little like the virus, and your body’s own reaction to that triggers your immune system:

 - Is ‘primed’ in a way that lasts at least several months and maybe for ever.

 - Can, in admittedly rare cases, can cause problems that make people unwell, or even die.